Tell Us If You Like These 154 African Food Recipes.

 Directions

-In a large pot place the peeled and evenly cut plantains and cover with water.
-Boil until soft about 20 minutes.
-Place the salt, flour, plantains in a mixer and whip until the consistency of soft dough is achieved.
+Place the peeled and evenly cut plantains in a large pot and cover them with water.
+Boil until soft , about 20 minutes.
+Place the salt, flour, and plantains in a mixer and whip until the soft dough is consistent.
 Fufu should be much stiffer than mashed potatoes in texture.

 Making Ugali.